4 min read

 Email isn’t dead.
 I know that people say this now, as we move towards new ways of collaborative working, but the truth is that it’s still very much alive and kicking.
 But like many things that grow older, its personality, purpose and place in the world has changed.

-As Internal Communications Manager at Reward Gateway, it’s my job to utilise every communication channel appropriately.
+As Internal Communications Manager at Reward Gateway, it’s my job to utilize every communication channel appropriately.
 One key way I use it is within our daily news round up, which is also hosted on our internal communications platform boom!.
 We’re almost at our 200th edition!

 I’m lucky to have an audience who isn’t afraid to Speak Up, tell me when it’s awesome, or tell me when I’ve missed the mark.
-I’ve learnt a few things along the way and so I thought it a good time to share with you what they are.
+I’ve learned a few things along the way and so I thought it a good time to share with you what they are.

 Subject lines work in two ways: By way of a repetitive “type” of email, or one-off emails that are different topics.

-For a newsletter or a campaign (an email series), making the subject line recognisable and following a pattern will mean they know exactly what it is when they see it and won’t dismiss it.
-For instance, I use “boom!
+For a newsletter or a campaign (an email series), making the subject line recognizable and following a pattern will mean they know exactly what it is when they see it and won’t dismiss it.
+For instance, I when use “boom!
 Daily Round Up” — my audience is already expecting the round up, and don’t need to know every bit of information in the email.

 If you’re delivering company news by email your subject line needs to jump out of the inbox.
 Add extra pow to your subject headings such as ‘News Alert,” “Breaking/Exclusive News,” “Don’t Miss,” or “Update.”
 They’re all punchy and they’ll leave your reader with a sense of urgency and need to read your email.

 The subject line is your hook.
 Use it to capture your audience.